-At December 31, 2022, we had federal, state, and foreign net operating loss carryforwards ("NOLs") of approximately \$2 million, \$97 million, and \$306 million, respectively.
+At December 31, 2023, we had federal, state, and foreign net operating loss carryforwards ("NOLs") of approximately \$2 million, \$54 million, and \$364 million, respectively.
 U.S. federal NOLs of \$2 million expire at various times starting from 2029.
-State NOLs of \$13 million may be carried forward indefinitely, while the remaining state NOLs of \$84 million expire at various times starting from 2024.
-Foreign NOLs of \$302 million may be carried forward indefinitely, while the remaining foreign NOLs of \$4 million expire at various times starting from 2023.
+State NOLs of \$11 million may be carried forward indefinitely, while the remaining state NOLs of \$43 million expire at various times starting from 2024.
+Foreign NOLs of \$339 million may be carried forward indefinitely, while the remaining foreign NOLs of \$25 million expire at various times starting from 2024.

-As of December 31, 2022, we had a valuation allowance of approximately \$114 million related to certain NOL carryforwards and other foreign deferred tax assets for which it is more likely than not, the tax benefit will not be realized.
-This amount represented a decrease of \$9 million, as compared to the balance as of December 31, 2021.
+As of December 31, 2023, we had a valuation allowance of approximately \$106 million related to certain NOL carryforwards and other foreign deferred tax assets for which it is more likely than not, the tax benefit will not be realized.
+This amount represented a decrease of \$8 million, as compared to the balance as of December 31, 2022.
 The decrease was primarily related to a change in a deferred tax asset in our U.K. subsidiaries.

 Except for such foreign deferred tax assets, discussed above, we expect to realize all of our deferred tax assets.
-Due to the negative impact from COVID-19 in recent years and the continued risks and uncertainties that remain, in addition to economic uncertainty of a potential U.S. recession and global inflationary pressures, we will continue to monitor our financial performance to determine if the valuation allowance against our deferred tax assets may be necessary in the future.
+Due to economic uncertainty and global inflationary pressures, we will continue to monitor our financial performance to determine if the valuation allowance against our deferred tax assets may be necessary in the future.